Lawrence rallies Jaguars from 27 down to beat Chargers 31-30 - WHIZ News

 Lawrence engineered the winning drive, highlighted by Travis Etienne’s 25-yard run on a fourth-and-1 play, and put the Jaguars in position for Riley Patterson’s 36-yard field goal on the final play.
-It capped a 27-point comeback, the third largest in playoff history.
+It capped a 27-point comeback, the largest in franchise history and the third largest in playoff history.

 “You couldn’t write a crazier script,” Lawrence said.
 “We said in the locker room that’s kind of how our season’s going.
 We’re never out of the fight. … I’m kind of speechless, honestly, just to see what belief can do and to see when a team believes in each other what you can accomplish.”

-Patterson’s kick barely stayed inside the right upright and set off a raucous celebration for a franchise that had won just four games the previous two years.
+Patterson’s kick barely stayed inside the right upright and set off a raucous celebration for a franchise that had won a combined four games over the previous two years.
 The Jaguars (10-8) won their sixth consecutive game and fifth straight at home — all five in come-from-behind fashion.

-No one could have seen this one coming.
+Nonetheless, no one could have seen this one coming.
 Maybe not even Lawrence.
 But he was the steady hand in charge after a debacle of a first half.
-He finished 28-of-47 passing for 288 yards, a shocker considering he the way he started.
+He finished 28-of-47 passing for 288 yards, a shocker considering the way he started.

 Lawrence was downright dreadful to begin Jacksonville’s first playoff game since losing in the 2017 AFC title game.
 He became the third quarterback in the Super Bowl era to throw four interceptions in the first half of a playoff game, joining Detroit’s Gary Danielson and Denver’s Craig Morton.